BasedAgents/smart-contracts/docs/Contributing.md

 ## Legal

-By contributing to BasedAgents, you agree that:
+By contributing to Based Agents, you agree that:
 - Your contributions are your original work
 - You have the right to submit the contribution
 - You grant the protocol a perpetual license to use your contribution